About The Church Council

 Wayne F. DeMeester

-Wayne believes that the Church Council is a great organization to promote unity and peace, and extend compassion by building bridges with people of all beliefs.
+“The Church Council is a great organization to promote unity and peace, and extend compassion by building bridges with people of all beliefs.”

 Nora J. Percival

 Nora J. Percival is the denominational representative of the Religious Society of Friends (Quakers) to the CCGS Board.
 She is a member and committee clerk of University Friends Meeting and secretary of North Pacific Yearly Meeting.
 She strives to inform her work on the Church Council with the Quaker testimonies of simplicity, peace, integrity, community, equality, and stewardship (SPICES)